weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

   [Keycloak](https://www.keycloak.org/) and Golang-based
   [dex](https://github.com/dexidp/dex).

-- By default, weaviate will validate that the token includes a specified client id in the audience claim.
+- By default, Weaviate will validate that the token includes a specified client id in the audience claim.
 If your token issuer does not support this feature, you can turn it off as outlined in the configuration section below.

-- By default, weaviate will try to extract groups from a claim of your choice.
-  Groups are a helpful tool to implement authorization roles for groups rather than single subjects.
-However, groups are not a required OpenID spec.
-  Therefore, this extraction is optional and will not fail authentication if no groups could be found.

 ### Configuration

-OpenID Connect (OIDC) can be configured like so in the respective environment variables in the Docker-Compose yaml.
+To use OpenID Connect (OIDC), the **respective environment variables** must be correctly configured in the Docker-Compose yaml.
+Additionally, the **OIDC token issuer** must be configured as appropriate.
+Configuring the OIDC token issuer is outside the scope of this document.

+> As of November 2022, we are aware of some differences in Microsoft Azure's OIDC implementation compared to others.
+If you are using Azure and experiencing difficulties, [this external blog post](https://xsreality.medium.com/making-azure-ad-oidc-compliant-5734b70c43ff){:target="_blank"} may be useful.

 Please see the inline-yaml comments for details around the respective fields:

 ```yaml
 services: